Guitars

 After nearly a decade of working with models developed as a student or on the fly as they were needed, with my moulds battered and warped and my demo models looking a little long in the tooth, I have begun the daunting task of overhauling the range of guitars I offer.

 The aim is to standardise my designs, incorporating and setting all the little changes that sneak in over the years as I have improved as both a maker and a designer, and to make the range much more cohesive.
-This involves making new plans, templates, moulds and instruments, and I anticipate it will take the best part of a year to complete.
+This involves making new plans, templates, moulds and ultimately instruments.

-As a result all of the instruments listed below will be changing somewhat – the nylon and steel string models are getting a little larger, with the addition of a baritone model and a fanned-fret option, the session is undergoing it’s fourth iteration.
+As a result all of the instruments listed below will be changing somewhat – the concert models are getting a little larger, with the addition of a baritone model and a fanned-fret option, a new mid-size instrument is being introduced and the session is undergoing it’s fourth iteration.

 I do believe that the new models represent a very genuine improvement, so if you are interested in ordering a bespoke example please do get in touch and I will be happy to talk you through the guitars on offer going forwards.